maxsu/RectangleBot/README.md

 2. No rectangles touch the image boundary.
 3. *Optional*: the rectangles are of known size.
 4. *Optional*: there are exactly k rectangle, for some known k.
+5. *Advanced Topic*: Each rectangle is distorted by an arbitrary affine transform.

 Let F : Image -> (R^3)^k  be a function that takes such an image I and gives a vector of the positions and angular orientations of the rectangles.

 More generally, relaxing constraints 3 and 4, let G : Image -> [R^5] be a function that takes I and provides a list of the rectangles in I, consisting of their position, size, and orientation.

-In future work we will like to detect rectangles that have been transformed with an affine or perspective transform.
+As an advanced application, we will like to detect rectangles that have been transformed with an affine or perspective transform.

-5. *Future Work*: Each rectangle is perturbed by an arbitrary affine transform.

 Conditions we will *not* cover at this time include

 * Overlapping rectangles
-* Low contrast backgrounds
+* Low contrast backgrounds / ambiguous rectangles
 * Out of focus regions / edges
 * Creased / bent rectangular objects